|

 The three (reduced) stills above are from three old Drift cams shown below, all mounted together to demonstrate FOV difference between lenses.
 Distance from cameras to motorcycle was about 20 yards (60 feet).

-distractions and presenting more-or-less what the eye sees with a 51º field of view.
+2nd still accurately shows target and frames clouds nicely while cropping out distractions and presenting more-or-less what the eye sees with a 51º field of view.
 6mm lens is good choice for general-purpose video.

-3rd still from 8mm lens begins to enlarge target and is well suited for distortion-free shots with a specific target.
-Objects within about 20 feet or so will fill frame, making it perfect for filming other riders or vehicles.
-You may notice a slightly different color balance in this shot, too, which is a function of its IR-cut filter: The weaker the filter, the less color saturation it produces as infrared begins to overwhelm other frequencies.
-Use a high-quality IR-cut filter.
+Bottom still from 8mm lens begins to enlarge target and is well suited for relatively distortion-free shots of a specific target.
+Targets within about 20 feet or so will fill frame, making it perfect for filming nearby riders or vehicles.

 The BFD about CCD and CMOS